Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 *The installation process for Driver Station is SLOW!
 While you are working on this you can continue on some of the other sections below.*

 Driver Station is used to control the robot from your computer using a joystick or gamepad.

-Driver Station only works on Windows.
-This installation will take some time.
+It only works on Windows.

 - Download Driver Station [here](http://www.ni.com/download/first-robotics-software-2017/7183/en/).
 You will need to create an account.
 - Unzip the file you downloaded.